the-lotuseater/AirMapSDK-Android/README.md

 Start by adding the Android SDK to your project:

 * Add `compile('com.airmap.sdk:airmapsdk:1.0.1'){ exclude module: 'support-v4' }` to your module level `build.gradle` file
-* Add `maven { url "https://repo.eclipse.org/content/repositories/paho-releases/" }` to your application-level `build.gradle` file
+* Add `maven { url "https://repo.eclipse.org/content/repositories/paho-releases/" }` to your application-level `build.gradle` file under the `allprojects.repositories` block

 ### Initalizing The SDK

-You will need an API Key & Login Token
+Simply add this line in your Application or Activity's `onCreate`

 ```java
 AirMap.init(MainActivity.this);